x5iu/claude-code-adapter/README.md

 ./claude-code-adapter serve --help
 ```

-The server will listen on `127.0.0.1:2194` and accept Anthropic Messages API requests at `/v1/messages`.
+The server will listen on the configured address (default `127.0.0.1:2194`) and accept Anthropic Messages API requests at `/v1/messages`.

 ### Snapshots